sandv123/air-pollution-analytics/README.md

 ## Architectural decisions

-All code is packaged as a Databricks Asset Bundle to facilitate software engineering best practices like source control, and compatibility with continuous integration and delivery (CI/CD) principles.
+*   All code is packaged as a Databricks Asset Bundle to facilitate software engineering best practices like source control, and compatibility with continuous integration and delivery (CI/CD) principles.
-All artifacts (jobs, pipelines) are source controlled in git.
+*   All artifacts including the source code, job and pipeline definitions, are source controlled in git.
-Databricks Auto Loader is used to ingest the raw data to efficiently process new data and make use of schema evolutions.
+*   Databricks Auto Loader is used to ingest the raw data to efficiently process new data and make use of schema evolutions.
-When moving data between Medalion Architecture layers, data quality checks are implemented with expectations to steadily improve data quality.
+*   When moving data between Medalion Architecture layers, data quality checks are implemented with expectations to steadily improve data quality.

-## CI/CD